 The coronavirus disease (COVID-19) has been something that the world has lived with since 2020.
 It has affected the health of millions of people, and unfortunately led to hundreds of thousands of deaths.
-It has also caused families and friends to be separated for long periods of times, disrupted local businesses, and created backlogs in the medical system.
+It also caused families and friends to be separated for long periods of times, disrupted local businesses, and created backlogs in the medical system.
 This has resulted in a loss of access to rehabilitation and support services for some people, including those in the brain injury community.

 Effects of COVID-19